 Years of Experience

-Account Representatives are awarded the highest paychecks, with compensation nearing about $55K; Business Development Managers are next on the list, bringing in close to $48K, followed by Community Relations Specialists earning around $46K and Business Development Representatives making about $42K.
-Financial compensation for Community Relations Managers is rather low — only $36K — relative to the rest of the company.
+Directors of Community Relations are awarded the highest paychecks, with compensation nearing $87K per year on average; Communications Managers are next on the list, bringing in close to about $63K, followed by Non-Profit Development Managers earning $53K and Non-Profit Program Managers making $50K.
+Community Relations Managers make an average $40K, close to the bottom of the company pay scale.

 Certifications and Degrees

 Salaries approach around $108K annually for Licensed Lawyers; non-accredited workers make much less.
 Earning a Project Management Professional certification garners significant financial rewards of about $91K per year on average.
 Regarding salaries and education, American Cancer Society (ACS) pays those with a Master of Education (MEd) the most — $85K.

 Employees who count Project Management among their skills enjoy higher pay; the median for this group is $57K annually.
 Fundraising is a popular skill among American Cancer Society (ACS) workers, with one-fourth of those surveyed reporting using it on the job.
 Other top skills include Customer Relationship Management, Event Planning, and Microsoft Excel.

 It's easy to build up retirement reserves here with programs such as a 403(b) plan and a 401(k) plan.
 Perks cover health insurance for most employees and dental coverage for a large number of workers.
 American Cancer Society (ACS) also dishes out privileges such as a casual working environment, life insurance, a company cell phone, and flexible hours.